phnx-im/docs/src/spec/authentication_service.md

     * **Token issuance records:** A record of how many tokens were issued to the client.
     * **Connection packages:** Packages uploaded by the client and used in the [connection establishment process](authentication_service/connection_establishment.md).
     * **Direct queue:** A queue similar to the fan-out queues on the QS.
 Used to enqueue encrypted [connection establishment packages](./authentication_service/connection_establishment.md).
-      * **Activity time:** Timestamp indicating the last time a client has fetched messages from the queue.
+      * **Activity time:** Timestamp indicating the month and year a client has last fetched messages from the queue.
       * **Queue encryption key material:** Key material to perform [queue encryption](./queuing_service/queue_encryption.md).
         * **Queue encryption key:** HPKE public key of the queue owner
         * **Encryption ratchet key:** Symmetric key used to derive queue encryption keys.